artphi/handDetection/README.md

 Usage
 -----
 On linux:
-* $ python HDproject.py [debug]
+	* $ python HDproject.py [debug [face, mask, all]]

-To stop the program, please use the 'q' key, then on the terminal choose if you want to save or not the modifications
+	* To stop the program, please use the 'q' key, then on the terminal choose if you
+	* want to save or not the modifications

 Files description
 -----------------